Manifest§

 .result: Varying[types.result]

-s are outstanding, and then it will be either success(View)
+Requests are outstanding, and then it will be either success(View) or

 // just waits 3 seconds and parrots back the request `content`: